-They create a more energy-efficient home, so you save money on energy bills going forward.
-They also find materials and finishes that are less expensive than what you may have first imagined that offer a better fit for your home and lifestyle.
-Suppose there is a problem with your current home layout or property, and you’re unsure how to fix it.
-The creative expertise of an experienced architect helps solve the problem and offer innovative design elements for your living space.
+They create an energy-efficient home, so you save money on energy bills going forward.
+They also find materials and finishes that are less expensive than what you may have imagined, offering a better fit for your home and lifestyle.
+Suppose you have a problem with your current home layout or property and are unsure how to fix it.
+The creative expertise of an experienced architect helps solve the problem and offers innovative design elements for your living space.

 When you hire an architect, you need to sign a contract.
 This includes the scope of the work and services the architect provides and the fee schedule.
 Ensure that it is clear, you understand it, and that everything is spelled out to your satisfaction before signing.

-One important stipulation in your contract is that the architect corrects by the architect.
+One important stipulation in your contract is that the architect owns their mistakes.
 Keep in mind that architects are human, and mistakes happen.
-By stipulating that, the architect fixes any errors they make and ensures you have legal options later.
-If one room was designed with incorrect dimensions and the builder didn’t notice, the mistake falls on the architect.
+By stipulating that, the architect fixes errors they make and ensures you have legal options later.
+If one room was designed with incorrect dimensions and the builder did not notice, the mistake falls on the architect.
 However, If building errors occur unrelated to the initial design, they are the contractor’s responsibility.

-Also, keep in mind that throughout meetings, interviews, and schematic design process, not everything may go according to plan if issues arise.
-If for whatever reason, your project is not completed, almost all American Institute of Architects (AIA) contracts give architects ownership of the plans.
+Throughout meetings, interviews, and the schematic design process, not everything may go according to plan if issues arise.
+If your project is not completed, almost all American Institute of Architects (AIA) contracts give architects ownership of the plans.
 Even when a home is finished, this architect ownership means other homeowners could hire your architect and use those same plans.
-If you need to abandon a project midway through, you likely need to forfeit the plans too.
-Hopefully, this doesn’t happen, and your home project proceeds without problems.
-Still, it’s good to discuss this possibility with your architect.
-You may find that some architects are more willing to give you back your plans than others.
+If you need to abandon a project midway through, you likely need to forfeit the plans.
+Hopefully, this does not happen, and your home project proceeds without problems.
+Still, it is good to discuss this possibility with your architect.
+You may find some architects are more willing to give back your plans than others.

 The main difference between an architect and an architectural designer is that the former has more professional experience and accreditations than the latter.
 Both have studied architectural design and may have years of professional practice, but designers are not licensed.
 A registered architect has taken and passed the state licensing exam and maintained their certifications throughout the years.
 The National Council of Architectural Registration Boards facilitates the architectural exam, much like the bar exam for lawyers.